AHr CounterA/CAZ EVDifferential

 TiresFronts are Goodyear Regatta-2 inflated to rated 44 lbs., and rears are Goodyear Momentum inflated to rated 50 lbs.

-Additional FeaturesPower steering, Power brakes w/regen, Air Conditioning, drivers side air bag, 1520 lb payload and full use of the pickup bed.
+Additional FeaturesPower steering, Power brakes w/regen, Ceramic heat, Air Conditioning, drivers side air bag, 1520 lb payload and full use of the pickup bed.

-I was in the process of gathering parts to convert an '89 S-10 with a blown head gasket, which was given to me, when my favorite brother in-law saw this one at auction.
+04-12-2008: I was in the process of gathering parts to convert an '89 S-10 with a blown head gasket, (which was given to me), when my favorite brother in-law saw this one at auction.
 I went to see what it would sell for.
-The bed was bolted down and the widshield said, "Electric - does not run".
+The bed was bolted down and the widshield said, "Electric - does not start".
 This made it unable to determine if it had batteries or controllers.
 When no-one seemed to want to bid I couldn't help myself.
 I bought my 3rd EV with the only bid.
-(My XYL was very understanding.)
+(My XYL was very understanding).

-The batteries are from a Data Center UPS that was being replaced with a larger one.
-Date stamp on all batteries is 06-06 and I paid $280 for 15 of them in March of 07.
-They seem to be holding up very well with current draws set to 200A maximum.
+03-2007: The batteries are from a Data Center UPS that was being replaced with a larger one at my workplace.
+Date stamp on all batteries is 06-06 and I paid $280 for 15 of them in March of 07 and were slated for the S-10 conversion.
+They seem to hold up fairly well with current draws set to 200A maximum.
 I presently have no BMS of any kind on them but they are staying within .1 Volt of each other.
-I did blow a terminal on one early on.
-It now serves as my "shop" battery and leaves me with 2 spares.

-A nice feature of the E-10 is a potentiometer that adjusts the current draw and a switch to turn on/off the regen.
-The accelerator controls the amount of Regen when it is on and with regen off, it coasts when you let up on the accelerator.
-The best method for maximum range is to coast as much as possible and only use regen when braking is necessary.
-With the Regen on all the time range suffers at about .1 to .2 Whr per mile.
+A nice feature of this E-10 is a potentiometer that adjusts the current draw, (originally a 3 position switch), and a switch to turn on/off the regen.
+The accelerator controls the amount of Regen when it is on, and with regen off, it coasts when you let up on the accelerator.
+With Regen on the range suffers at about .1 to .2 additional Whr per mile due to the difficulty in finding that "sweet-spot" on the accelerator.

 code by jerry